Differences Between FIFO and LIFO

 Why is there more than one method for inventory cost accounting?

-The root cause why is there more than one method for the purpose of accounting for the cost of inventory is inflation.
-If inflation, somehow, ceases to exist, then we won’t require different methods to find out the value of inventory a company expense or keeps in its warehouses.
+The root cause why there is more than one method to account for the cost of inventory is inflation.
+If inflation ceases to exist, we won't require different methods to determine the value of inventory company expenses or keep them in its warehouses.

-It is because if inflation is not there, the cost of material purchased today would be exactly equal to that purchased last year.
-So the material cost going into the production of finished goods will also come out to be the same for a particular type of product.
+If inflation is not there, the cost of material purchased today would be exactly equal to that purchased last year.
+So the material cost going into the production of finished goods will also be the same for a particular type of product.
 So the cost of the inventory added to the stock today will be exactly equal to the cost of the inventory added to the stock one year ago.
-Hence, whether you use the LIFO method or FIFO method, the value of the inventory expensed or even that in stock will also come out to be the same in any case.
+Hence, whether you use the LIFO method or FIFO method, the value of the inventory expensed or even that in stock will also come out to be the same.

-But since inflation is a reality, the value of inventory comes out to be something when we use FIFO, and it comes out to be something else when we use LIFO.
+But since inflation is a reality, the inventory value comes out to be something when we use FIFO, and it comes out to be something else when we use LIFO.

-Still, why do some companies use FIFO while some use LIFO for calculating the value of inventory?
+Still, why do some companies use FIFO while some use LIFO to calculate inventory value?
 The answer to this is this: Companies use different methods of inventory accounting for the benefits and convenience offered by both methods in different situations.

 While the above is true, in most countries, the IFRS accounting standards are followed, which do not allow the usage of the LIFO method.
 So there the companies do not have that choice.